Kunwarrattan/COMP6721/README.md

 Artificial Intelligence

 This is my Artificial Intelligence project for COMP6721.
-It needs some work.